#1 Ranked Children’s Hospital by U.S. News & World Report

 Watch more videos from Boston Children's

 At Boston Children’s Hospital, we know how disruptive and frightening seizures and epilepsy can be—not only for your child, but for your whole family.
-From your first visit to the Pediatric Epilepsy Program, you’ll work with a team of professionals who are committed to supporting you.
+From your first visit to the Epilepsy Center, you’ll work with a team of professionals who are committed to supporting you.

 Since its founding as the first comprehensive pediatric epilepsy treatment unit, Boston Children’s has stayed at the forefront of pediatric epilepsy research and care.

-We are nationally recognized as a Level 4 Epilepsy Center by the National Association of Epilepsy Centers for delivering the highest level of care, including comprehensive evaluation, testing, treatment and counseling for children with epilepsy and seizures.
+Boston Children’s Hospital is accredited by the National Association of Epilepsy Centers (NAEC) as a level 4 epilepsy center.
+Level 4 epilepsy centers have the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.
 We are one of only a few Level 4 Epilepsy Centers in the country that is entirely dedicated to caring for children.

 Our epilepsy team at Boston Children’s Hospital is sensitive to the many physical and emotional challenges that seizures can bring to children, adolescents and their families.
 We are devoted to helping your child live a seizure-free, fulfilling life.